polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 ---

-In this tutorial, you will learn to create a custom ["Proof Of Existence"](https://en.wikipedia.org/wiki/Proof_of_Existence) dApp using the Substrate blockchain development framework.
+In this tutorial, you will learn to create a custom ["Proof of Existence"](https://en.wikipedia.org/wiki/Proof_of_Existence) dApp using the Substrate blockchain development framework and [FRAME](../../knowledgebase/runtime/frame) runtime libraries.

 This tutorial should take you about **1 hour** to complete.
 We will be using the [Rust programming language](https://www.rust-lang.org/) and [ReactJS](https://reactjs.org/), but you